-2.2 The purchase of a WD can be broken down into a stepwise sequence of decisions.
+- 2.2 The first step is to form a consultative group which could consist of User, Control of Infection Officer, Maintenance Person and Independent Adviser. - 2.3 The purchase of a WD can be broken down into a stepwise sequence of decisions.
 These are summarised in the following paragraphs (see also Table 1).